Russell Martin (baseball): Los Angeles Dodgers (2006–2010)

-New York Yankees
+New York Yankees (2011–2012)

 Martin agreed to a $6 million guaranteed one-year contract with the New York Yankees for the 2011 season.
 The value of the contract could reach $9.4 million if he caught 110 games.

 Martin began the 2011 season as the everyday catcher for the Yankees.
 He was elected to the 2011 American League All-Star team as a Yankee.

 Along with Robinson Canó and Curtis Granderson, Martin was one of the Yankees' three batters who hit an MLB record three grand slams in a single game in a 22–9 rout of the Oakland Athletics at Yankee Stadium on August 25, 2011.

 As a Super Two player, Martin was eligible for arbitration for a fourth time, and he signed a one-year, $7.5 million contract for the 2012 season with up to $100,000 in performance bonuses with the Yankees to avoid arbitration on January 24.
 He spent the year as the starting catcher with Chris Stewart as his backup.
 In 133 games, he hit .211 with 21 home runs and 53 RBI.
 Martin started all 9 games of the Yankees' postseason, going 5-for-31 with one home run.

-Pittsburgh Pirates
+Pittsburgh Pirates (2013–2014)

 On November 29, 2012, Ken Rosenthal reported that the Pittsburgh Pirates had signed Martin for two years and $17 million.
 The deal became official on November 30.
 On June 4, 2013, Martin made his first start and appearance at right field.
 On June 8, 2013, Martin hit his 100th career home run.

 In the NL Wild Card Game on October 1, 2013, Martin hit a pair of solo home runs as the Pirates defeated the Cincinnati Reds 6-2.
 The first was off Reds starter Johnny Cueto.
 Cueto, having his name chanted by 40,000 Pirates fans, dropped the ball while on the mound.
 His next pitch, a fastball over the heart of the plate, was crushed into the left-field stands by Martin.
 This home run gave the Pirates the momentum to win the game, their first postseason victory in 21 years.